gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 ## What are the different roles of the user profile on the Data Aggregator?

-There are two different roles for user profile on the Data Aggregator:
+There are two different roles for user profile in the Data Aggregator:
 - **Data Administrator**
   - can view the collections of their institution
   - can upload, map, encode, export, activate the validation and publish the records in the collections of their institution